An e-resident’s digital identity card gives foreign citizens safe access to the Estonian e-services.

 The cost for the company is 133 euros, the e-resident receives 80 euros.

-Foreign country X as a country of the place of management of an Estonian resident company of an e-resident (foreign country X tax resident), applies the income taxation rules of the foreign country X to the profit of the permanent establishment of the Estonian company in the foreign country X.
+A foreign country as the place of management of an Estonian resident company of an e-resident, applies the income taxation rules of the foreign country taxation rules to the profit of the permanent establishment of the Estonian company in the foreign country.

 If an e-resident registers as a sole proprietor in Estonia, it is accompanied by a commitment to pay advance payments of social tax 4 times a year.
 The size of advance payment actually does not depend on the size of income, it is set each year with the state budget.